 While there is no law requiring small business owners to provide health insurance, the Affordable Care Act makes substantial changes that small business owners should be aware of when deciding whether to purchase insurance for their employees.
 If you do choose to offer coverage, there are regulations you will have to follow—the most important of which we explain on this site.

-Though large companies may face penalties in 2015 if they do not offer coverage under the Affordable Care Act, small businesses with fewer than 50 full-time-equivalent employees will not be penalized if they do not provide coverage.
+Though large companies may face penalties if they do not offer coverage under the Affordable Care Act, small businesses with fewer than 50 full-time-equivalent employees will not be penalized if they do not provide coverage.
 If you have at least 50 full-time-equivalent employees but none receive an individual premium tax credit or cost-sharing reductions (both based on income), there’s no penalty—whether or not you offer health insurance.

 To learn more about what the Affordable Care Act requires of small business and to find out how penalties are calculated see “Shared Responsibility Requirement.”

 Under federal law, small employers are guaranteed group coverage should they choose to purchase it, regardless of the employees’ health status.
 A “small employer” is defined as a business with 2 to 50 full-time employees.
 Owners are generally counted as employees, so sole proprietorships with one employee usually fall into this category, as do partnerships without any employees (by definition partnerships have two or more partners).
 Some states define the self-employed as “groups of one” and require insurers to guarantee issue them coverage in the small group market.

 Who Is Eligible for Coverage?